flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 Yes indeed, why does the industry care at all about making it easier for novices to create products?
 It's so stupid!

+> NOTE TO SELF tone down this part

 The talk also raises and dismisses the idea of using red and green lights to tell the player when he's in tune or out of town.
 This is funny because years ago I started learning to play violin, and as I